 Location: Terre-de-Haut, Iles des Saintes, Guadeloupe

 At the top is a building that continues to mystify me.
-It surely is colonial in style but its thick stone structure gives it the feel of a World War bunker.
-To add to the mystery, the slits in the upper level walls have a British medieval castle feel, as if we should be shooting arrows out from our defensive position.
-Scratchings in the walls show many recent dates, but also one from 1888 beautifully carved and only made more confusing by the modern skimmed wall and door that probably protect the entrance to the top level, where you can see modern day communication equipment in place.
+It surely is colonial in style, but its thick stone structure gives it the feel of a World War bunker.
+To add to the mystery, the slits in the upper-level walls have a British medieval castle feel, as if we should be shooting arrows out from our defensive position.
+Scratchings in the walls show many recent dates, but also one from 1888 beautifully carved and only made more confusing by the modern skimmed wall and door that probably protects the entrance to the top level, where you can see modern-day communication equipment in place.
 Our return down the opposite side from where we came is vastly contrasting.
-Boulders give you a vantage point over Ocean Star at anchor and the cry of “I can see my home from here” was no doubt inspired by the breakfast stomach rumblings.
+Boulders give you a vantage point over Ocean Star at anchor, and the cry of “I can see my home from here” was no doubt inspired by the breakfast stomach rumblings.
 Passing more goats and hermit crabs on the way down, we returned to meet the rest of the crew and breakfast all laid out.

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details